-The Praxis II Elementary Education: Multiple Subjects test is a computer-administered exam made up of 245 questions divided into four subjects: Reading and Language Arts, Mathematics, Social Studies, and Science.
+The Praxis Elementary Education: Multiple Subjects test is a computer-administered exam made up of 245 questions divided into four subjects: Reading and Language Arts, Mathematics, Social Studies, and Science.
 The test lasts 4.25 hours (255 minutes).

 Tests are administered only in English, however, test-takers whose primary language is not English may be eligible for extended testing time.
 There are other accommodations available for individuals who meet the Americans with Disabilities Act requirements, including a separate test room, large print test book, and test reader.

 There are 4 separate, individually-time sections in this exam.
 They are:

 - Reading and Language Arts is the longest subtest of the Multiple Subjects test.
 It is comprised of 80 questions and lasts 90 minutes.

 - Mathematics has 50 questions and lasts 65 minutes.

 - Social Studies has 60 questions and lasts 60 minutes.

 - Science has 55 questions and lasts 60 minutes.

 What are the categories and topics covered on this exam?